villysiu/SpringSecurityOauth2Demo/Readme.md

 ## Cloning the project
 Clone the project from  https://github.com/villysiu/SpringSecurityOauth2Demo.git, and open it in Intellij.

-**DO NOT RUN IT YET** as we still need to configure database and github app.
+**DO NOT RUN IT YET** as we still need to configure database and GitHub app.

 ## Create Database